• Home

 shamrock yarn craft for st. patricks day

-I love making fun things with the kids, and this Irish Shamrock Yarn Craft is a great addition to any St. Patrick’s Day or Spring craft activity.
-This is ideal for younger kids to make since it involves those fine motor skills.
-It is also a fun way to teach more about Irish traditions and the folklore around Shamrocks around the fun green holiday.
+I love making fun things with the kids, and this Shamrock ornament is a great addition to any St. Patrick’s Day activities.
+This craft project is ideal for younger kids to make since it helps them practice their fine motor skills, but older kids will also enjoy making yarn shamrocks.
+It is also a fun way to teach more about Irish traditions and the folklore around Shamrocks.

 Supplies Needed: